 How to Overcome:

-Demonstrate clear job creation plans (hiring US workers strengthens your case)
+Demonstrate clear job creation plans (hiring U.S. workers strengthens your case)

 Provide detailed 5-year financial projections showing revenue growth